TIY-Houston-Front-End-Engineering/Course-Guide/Resources/final-project.md

     User stories follow this structure: "As a ________ I want _______ so that ________"

 - You must research your APIs to ensure it is CORS or JSONP supported.
 If it isn't, you'll need a server-side proxy.
-If a server-side proxy might be needed, **you need to verify this immediately and let Matt know**.
+If a server-side proxy might be needed, **you need to verify this immediately and let Justin know**.
 - You must write a README that lists all the technologies and APIs used in the project.

 ## Pitching The Projects